PeiGan/ytp2023/README.md

 Contains the core smart contract, the interface for contracts to be audited and an example.
 ### Website
 Our website running on node.js which can interact with smart contracts via MetaMask.

+## Usage
+Instructions are inside each folders' README.md.